Geology of Montana: Geologic history, stratigraphy and tectonics

 The oldest rocks in Montana are part of the Archean Wyoming Craton in the center and east of the state, primarily between Livingston and Red Lodge as well as small areas in the Little Belt Mountains around Neihart and the core of the Little Rocky Mountains south of Harlem.
 Drill cores indicate that these rocks underlie much of the Great Plains.

-The Pony Group, Cherry Creek Group and the Stillwater Complex are examples of Precambrian metamorphic rock units The first two groups are made up of folded and metamorphosed marine sedimentary rocks which were folded, metamorphosed.
+The Pony Group, Cherry Creek Group and the Stillwater Complex are examples of Precambrian metamorphic rock units The first two groups are made up of folded and metamorphosed marine sedimentary rocks.
 They were subsequently intruded by gabbro, diabase and granite.
 The Stillwater Complex, by contrast, is made up of ultrabasic igneous rocks exposed at the surface in Park, Stillwater, and Sweet Grass Counties.
 Together, these three rock formations formed between 2.54 and 1.69 billion years ago.

 The Pony Group and Cherry Creek Group are overlain by the Belt Series sedimentary rocks, which deposited after a period of erosion that left a large unconformity.
 These shallow water rocks from the Neoproterozoic range between 35,000 and 50,000 feet thick, overlain by additional Middle Cambrian sedimentary rocks.

 Belt rocks make up the mountains around St. Mary Lake at Glacier National Park.
 Deposition took place in a broad trough extending southeast to the Big Snowy Mountains as well as to the southwest through Three Forks, Whitehall the Highland Mountains, and Armstead.

+The Lewis Overthrust is a geologic thrust fault structure of the Rocky Mountains found within the Glacier National Park and the bordering Waterton Lakes National Park in Canada.
+The structure was created due to the collision of tectonic plates about 59-75 million years ago that drove a several mile thick wedge of Precambrian rock 50 mi (80 km) eastwards, causing it to overlie softer Cretaceous age rock that is 1300 to 1400 million years younger.

 Regional low-grade metamorphism altered sandstone, carbonates and silty shale to quartzite, argillite and dolomite.
 Geologists divide the rocks into four units, from oldest to youngest the pre-Ravalli rocks, the Ravalli, the Piegan, and the Missoula groups.
 In some locations, late Precambrian sills, dikes and lava flows are found.
 The Sunshine Mine in the Coeur d'Alene district of Idaho, which is in correlates with the Ravalli Group.
 Uranium mineralized in the rock 1.19 million years ago, giving a young age for limit for the surrounding rocks.